samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 Every foot of movement in Difficult Terrain costs 1 extra foot, even if multiple things in a space count as Difficult Terrain.

-> ### Playing on a Grid
+!!! note "Playing on a Grid"

->
-> If you play using a square grid and miniatures or other tokens, follow these rules.
+    If you play using a square grid and miniatures or other tokens, follow these rules.

->
-> ***Squares.*** Each square represents 5 feet.
+    ***Squares.*** Each square represents 5 feet.

->
-> ***Speed.*** Rather than moving foot by foot, move square by square on the grid, using your Speed in 5-foot segments.
+    ***Speed.*** Rather than moving foot by foot, move square by square on the grid, using your Speed in 5-foot segments.
 You can translate your Speed into squares by dividing it by 5.
 For example, a Speed of 30 feet translates into 6 squares.
 If you use a grid often, consider writing your Speed in squares on your character sheet.

->
-> ***Entering a Square.*** To enter a square, you must have enough movement left to pay for entering.
+    ***Entering a Square.*** To enter a square, you must have enough movement left to pay for entering.
 It costs 1 square of movement to enter an unoccupied square that’s adjacent to your space (orthogonally or diagonally adjacent).
 A square of Difficult Terrain costs 2 squares to enter.
 Other effects might make a square cost even more.

->
-> ***Corners.*** Diagonal movement can’t cross the corner of a wall, a large tree, or another terrain feature that fills its space.
+    ***Corners.*** Diagonal movement can’t cross the corner of a wall, a large tree, or another terrain feature that fills its space.

->
-> ***Ranges.*** To determine the range on a grid between two things—whether creatures or objects—count squares from a square adjacent to one of them and stop counting in the space of the other one.
+    ***Ranges.*** To determine the range on a grid between two things—whether creatures or objects—count squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.

 #### Breaking Up Your Move